The Werewolf Caper:

-As a side note; I suspect that Rowling did not consult her notes to double-check precisely who these people were before doing sitting down to write ‘The Prince’s Tale’, recalling only that both Avery and a Mulciber were mentioned in GoF and that Sirius Black had given us the names of a number of Snape’s future DE friends in that particular installment.
-Avery had indeed been mentioned as one of Snape’s “gang of Slytherins”, also that he had, like Lucius Malfoy (who, interestingly, was not named in GoF as one of Snape’s associates by Sirius Black), gotten off on an Imperius defense.
-Mulciber, (who also was not named by Sirius Black) however, only was mentioned in Karkaroff’s plea bargain hearing.
-A Mulciber had also cropped up as one of the DEs who accompanied Riddle to the Hog’s Head at the time of his interview with Dumbledore upon his return to the ww after his 10-year exile in HBP.
+As a side note, regarding Mulciber; I suspect that Rowling did not consult her notes to double-check precisely who these people were before doing sitting down to write ‘The Prince’s Tale’, recalling only that both Avery and a Mulciber were mentioned in GoF and that Sirius Black had given us the names of a number of Snape’s future DE associates in that particular installment.
+Avery had indeed been mentioned as one of Snape’s “gang of Slytherins”, also that he, like Lucius Malfoy (who, interestingly, was not identified in GoF by Sirius Black as one of Snape’s associates), had got off on an Imperius defense.
+Mulciber however, (who also was not named by Sirius Black), only was mentioned in Karkaroff’s plea bargain hearing, as one of Voldemort’s Imperius experts.
+A Mulciber had also cropped up in HBP as one of the DEs who accompanied Riddle to the Hog’s Head at the time of his interview with Dumbledore upon his return to the ww after his 10-year exile, roughly around 1960.
 Obviously these cannot be the same man.
-We must retrofit and assume that this 2nd Mulciber is the first one’s son, or nephew, or other relative, although it has not ever been openly established in canon that there were two different Mulcibers.
+We must retrofit and assume that one Mulciber is the first one’s son, or nephew, or other relative, although it has not ever been openly established in canon that there were two different Mulcibers.
 Rowling would have done better to have used Rosier or Wilkes as her 2nd junior DE in the account of the Prince’s Tale.
-And indeed I suspect that she originally did intend to do so (why else did she bother to give Evan Rosier a first name if she never intended to refer to him again?) and was too lazy to cross-check.
+And indeed I suspect that she originally did intend to do so (why else did she bother to give Evan Rosier a first name if she never intended to refer to him again?) and was too distracted to cross-check.

-That Sirius Black did not even think to mention Mucliber as one of Snape’s school companions suggests (other than that Rowling simply used the wrong name) if we can take Sirius Black’s word on the subject at all, Mucliber occasionally permitted Snape to tag along after him, but did not treat him as a boon companion.
+That Sirius Black did not even think to mention Mucliber as one of Snape’s school companions suggests — other than that Rowling simply used the wrong name — that if we can take Sirius Black’s word on the subject at all, Mucliber occasionally permitted Snape to tag along after him, but did not treat him as a boon companion.

-After Malfoy’s departure, another member of the group would have probably taken his place in the pecking order.
-Mulciber might have been this leader, or might not.
+After Malfoy’s departure, another member of the group would have probably taken his place at the top of the pecking order.
+Mulciber might have been this leader, or he might not.
 We have no information to establish this possibility as anything more than a definite maybe.

 Something else that seemed curious, once one considers it, is the fact that from the minute that the werewolf caper was first brought up in the Shrieking Shack, all the way back in Book 3, on that single issue at least, the majority of readers have seemingly always been solidly on Snape’s side.
-Much as they may dislike him, no fair-minded reader has ever been in agreement with Sirius Black that “he deserved it”.
-And even less so since we were forced to witness the hazing attack on Snape in the Pensieve two books later.
+Much as they may dislike him, no fair-minded reader has ever been in agreement with Sirius Black that “he deserved it”, regarding his being set up to be savaged by a werewolf.
+And it became even less so since we were forced to witness the hazing attack on Snape in the Pensieve two books later.

 We had also always rather supposed that the “werewolf caper” was deliberately set up by Sirius Black in advance.
 But one had to admit that it might not have been.

-So, as of 2003 (post OotP), the most plausible possibilities, so far as I could see them, came down to three basic models.
+So, as of 2003 (post OotP), when I was first drafting out this essay, the most plausible possibilities, so far as I could see them, came down to three basic models.

 First; Sirius could have inadvertently given something away without realizing it until later.
-Post HBP, once we had a better idea of the mental sharpness of a young Severus Snape, this seemed a possibility that we ought not to overlook.
+Post HBP, once we had an even better idea of the mental sharpness of a young Severus Snape, this definitely seemed a possibility that we ought not to overlook.

-Second; the fact that Sirius supposedly did not consult James on the matter, given what we now know of the relationship between them, suggests that Black, who was nothing if not impulsive, may well have seized upon an opportunity that presented itself without premeditation, or, indeed, any sort of forethought whatsoever.
+Second; the fact that Sirius supposedly did not consult James on the matter, given what we knew of the closeness of the friendship between them, suggested that Black, who was nothing if not impulsive, may well have seized upon an opportunity that presented itself without premeditation, or, indeed, any sort of forethought whatsoever.